Hike or Bike Your Way Around Kalamazoo

 Entrance Fee: Yes

-We love feeding the geese and the ducks in the pond and walking around to explore the property.
+We love watching the geese and the ducks in the pond and walking around to explore the property.
 The path is paved and stroller-friendly.

 2100 Stearns Ave, Kalamazoo, MI 49008